 - District: Incheon Metropolitan City (except Incheon International Airport), Gyeonggi-do Bucheon, Gimpo

 - For addresses in Gyeonggi-do Ansan and Siheung, please contact the Ansan Immigration Branch Office.

 - Passport, Foreigner Registration Form, Color photo (3.5×4.5cm)

-- Registration Fee: Alien registration card issuance(30,000won), Fees differ depending on the administrative services such as stay extension and change of visa status etc. Be sure to call 1345 for consultation.
+- Registration Fee: Residence card issuance(30,000won), Fees differ depending on the administrative services such as stay extension and change of visa status etc. Be sure to call 1345 for consultation.

 - Application by an approved representative: Letter of attorney, a copy of representative's identity card, a copy of applicant's identity card, applicant's proof of employment etc. required

-- For more details on additional documents to be submitted according to visa status: 'Electronic government for foreigners website (www.hikorea.go.kr / Available in English, Chinese and Japanese)' → 'Foreigner sojourn'
+- For more details on additional documents to be submitted according to visa status: 'Electronic government for foreigners website ( www.hikorea.go.kr / Available in English and Chinese)' → 'Foreigner sojourn'

 Reasons for Re-issuance

 - Short of space on card to enter required information

 - Change in personal information (name, gender, birth date and nationality)

 - Should the need for re-issuance arises, it should be directly applied for by cardholder within 14 days from the date of occurrence.

 - Passport, Application forms for Re-issuance of Residence Card, Documents to prove need for re-issuance request (e.g. documents to prove that the card has been lost), 1 color photo (3.5×4.5㎝)